^

 Shelf life

-Shelf life can vary from 2 to 3 years, depending on the particular preparation.
+The shelf life can vary from 2 to 3 years, depending on the specific drug.

-The onset of menopause is not an excuse to despair and fall into depression.
-After all, the normal life of a woman in this period, no one canceled.
+The onset of menopause is not a reason to despair and fall into depression.
+After all, no one has canceled a woman's normal life during this period.
 On the contrary, doctors recommend that with the onset of menopause, more time be devoted to rest and active pastime, a healthy lifestyle.
-If necessary, you can start taking medications with menopause - they will help get rid of the main negative symptoms that cloud the course of this physiological period.
+If necessary, you can start taking medications for menopause - they will help get rid of the main negative symptoms that darken the course of this physiological period.

 Attention!